-- Live View Image Displays the real-time image of the connected camera. - Live View/Setup Switch Click Setup to configure the camera.
-For details, see Chapter 4. - Function Buttons Use these buttons to control the video functions. - Manual Record allows you to record and save a video clip. - Snapshot allows you to capture and save a still image. - Browse allows assign the destination folder to store the video clips and still images. - Listen allows you receive the on-site sound and voice from the camera. - Zoom In Buttons Click the buttons to zoom in the live view image by 1x, 2x, and 3x. - Nightmode Button Click the button to enable the "nightshot mode" to deliver clearer images in the dark environment.
-However, this will reduce the frame rate of video setting.
+- Function Buttons Use these buttons to control the audio, video, and trigger functions. - Manual Record allows you to record and save a video clip. - Snapshot allows you to capture and save a still image. - Browse allows you to assign the destination folder to store the video clips and still images. - Trigger Out allows you to trigger on/off the GPIO output manually.